k21971/CrecelleHack/README.md

 Open up a github issue, or contact me in IRC or Discord.
 This goes for bugs as well as YANIs, YASIs, and EPIs.
 Please don't bother the NetHack DevTeam about anything in this variant.
+I don't really look at Reddit or newsgroups, so posting there is unlikely to get an answer.

 Please don't hesitate to open up an issue.
 I'm human and I make mistakes; if something in the game is broken, insensitive, or just plain not fun, I would